ilzebriede/digm5010/README.md

 * Finish by refining code into clean, clutter-free fast code

 ------
-**My idea**
+**My idea:**
-Create a pattern building machine code by replicating and adding other layers of same drawing system in new and unexpected ways
+to create a pattern building machine code by replicating and adding other layers of same drawing system in new and unexpected ways
 Here is my sketch with some sudo commands:</br>
 ![image](./images/sketch_interpreter.jpg)